Subcommand style

 install

 Install Bedrud on a Debian/Linux system.
-Creates systemd services, config files, directories, and TLS certificates.
+Creates init services (systemd, OpenRC, or SysV init — auto-detected), config files, directories, and TLS certificates.

 bedrud install [flags]